MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 #### Task 3: Run the Pipeline1 deployment task

+Complete the following steps to run the Pipeline1 deployment task.

 1. Ensure that you have Pipeline1 open in Azure DevOps.

 1. To run the AzureContainerApps task, select **Run**.